ortogonal/ortogonal.github.io/_posts/2021-03-15-distcc-cmake-qmake.md

 Sometimes smart ideas takes time.
 But maybe using distcc from now on will catch up some of the lost time.
 It's a bit embarrassing that it took me one year before I thought about setting up `distcc`, even though I perfectly new what it was!

 I've been working from home the last year due to Covid-19.
 I also have a Linux-server in the basement - just because it's fun.
 I use that server more or less for *nothing*.
 But it still fun to have - for *nothing*.
-Then the other day it just came to be.
+Then the other day it just came to me.

 > Why not use that server to speed-up my builds!